Should I have a Will or a Trust? Understanding the differences. And… Does it matter?

 I’m frequently asked the question of whether it is better to have a will or a trust as the cornerstone of an estate plan.
 As an estate planning attorney, probably the best advice I can give you to decide which document is best suited for you is to explain each type of document in simple, plain English.
 That’s what I have to do on this page.

-A Last Will generally spells out a one-time distribution of your assets, though both a will and a trust can establish conditions to the distribution of your estate and stipulate that assets be distributed over time.
-For example, if you have young children or grandchildren, a trust can be written inside of your will or as a stand alone document so that each child gets their inheritance in installments upon reaching certain milestones, such as age 25/30, graduating from college or marriage.
+A Last Will generally spells out how you want your estate distributed upon your death.
+Your will can establish conditions for the distribution of your estate and stipulate that assets are to be distributed all at once or over time.
+For example, if you have young children or grandchildren, a trust can be written inside of your will or as a standalone document so that each child gets their inheritance in installments upon reaching certain milestones, such as age 25/30, graduating from college, or marriage.
 This way their funds are not squandered like the “prodigal son or daughter” referred to in the Bible.

-With a trust, your assets are transferred to a trustee (or trustees) that you select either while you are alive (an inter vivos trust) or upon your death (a testamentary trust).
-A brief “pour-over will” usually accompanies the last will and declares that any remaining assets not within the trust at time of death will be transferred into the trust upon your death.
+With a trust, your assets are transferred to a trustee (or trustees) that you select while you are alive (an inter vivos trust), or upon your death (a testamentary trust).
+A brief “pour over will” usually accompanies the trust and declares that any property and/or assets not already placed into the trust will at time of death be transferred into the trust after your death.

-Here are some common questions and answers about last wills and trusts in New Jersey.
+Here are some additional common questions with answers about Last Wills and Trusts in New Jersey.

-Q: What goes into setting up a last will or a trust?
+Q: What goes into setting up a Last Will or Trust?

 A: Each document is written and when signed and notarized is legally enforceable.
 You can make your last will or trust as simple or complicated as you want.

 Costs vary widely depending on the size and complexity of your estate, but many attorneys will charge a flat fee for either document.
 Be sure to get a fee from your attorney before you proceed.